mvolkmann/blog/src/raycast.md

 move dimension rather then being centered on the target edge.
 "Center Window" is a toggle in the settings for each of the four "Move" commands.

-## Popular Extensions

-- Apple Reminders - see the "Reminders" section above
-- Brew - search, install, and update Homebrew formulae

-  This adds the commands "Search", "Clean Up", "Upgrade", "Show Installed", and "Show Outdated".

-- Color Picker
-- GIF Search
-- GitHub
-- iTranslate - language translations and speech
-- Kill Process
-- Music - controls the Apple Music app

-  This adds the commands "Next Track", "Previous Track", "Toggle Play/Pause", and "Add to Library".

-- Port Manager

-  Enter "port" and select the "Open Ports" command.
-  Filter the list by entering a port number.
-  To kill the process that is listening on the port, press cmd-k and select "Kill".
-  Confirm the method to use by selecting "With SIGTERM" or "With SIGKILL".

-- Search MDN
-- System Monitor
-- tldr - searches tldr documentation pages

 ## Creating Custom Extensions